-(2) Next, ask students to compare their peanut with a neighbor's peanut.
+- 2. Next, ask students to compare their peanut with a neighbor's peanut.
 How are they similar?
 How are they different?
-Is one peanut more identifiable than another?

-After all, kids have been comparing their peanuts for decades, maybe centuries.
-This question allows for a short discussion on surface traits versus substantive traits, and observable traits versus implied traits also works well here.
-Some people possess characteristics that make them more salient as employees, leaders, influencers, etc.

-(3) Have students introduce their peanut to the other person and the other person's peanut should be introduced to them.
-Get to know their peanut, get them to know your peanut.

-When Peter tells you about Paul, you often learn more about Peter than you do Paul.
+Is one peanut more identifiable than another? - This question allows for a short discussion on surface traits versus substantive traits, and observable traits versus implied traits also works well here.
+Some people possess characteristics that make them more salient as employees, leaders, influencers, etc. - 3.
+Have students introduce their peanut to the other person and the other person's peanut should be introduced to them.
+Get to know their peanut, get them to know your peanut. - When Peter tells you about Paul, you often learn more about Peter than you do about Paul.
 Sometimes it is easier for people to talk through another person than to be direct themselves.
-This characteristic has been used successfully in puppet therapy with children and in psychodrama with adults, in order to help clients more honestly express themselves.

-(4) Ask students if anyone wants to trade peanuts, because they like someone else's peanut butter, or better.

-(This is known in Freudian psychology as peanuts-envy.)
+This characteristic has been used successfully in puppet therapy with children and in psychodrama with adults, in order to help clients more honestly express themselves. - 4.
+Ask students if anyone wants to trade peanuts, because they like someone else's peanut better. - (This is known in Freudian psychology as peanuts-envy.)
 Point out how attached we can get to something that is ours in such a short time.
 What might that tendency say about us as people?
-Themes of possessiveness, intolerance, and even attribution work well here.

-(5) Ask students to relay what their peanut would say about them if it could talk.
-(It might say that they are tough nuts to crack, but what else might it say?)

-Depending on the previous discussion, the facilitator may or may not want to encourage such self-disclosure.
+Themes of possessiveness, intolerance, and even attribution work well here. - 5.
+Ask students to relay what their peanut would say about them if it could talk.
+(It might say that they are tough nuts to crack, but what else might it say?) - Depending on the previous discussion, the facilitator may or may not want to encourage such self-disclosure.

 Part of the debriefing hinges upon comments by the students.
 In fact, the instructor should be prepared to follow-up virtually any comment or side-comment with discussion.
 Most participants report that the experience is fun, energizing, light-hearted, and even charming.
-A brief warning before proceeding with debriefing: this exercise lends itself to words that are highly conducive to short gags and double-entendres.
+A brief warning before proceeding with debriefing-this exercise lends itself to words that are highly conducive to short gags and double-entendres.
 These flights into marginal humor provide part of the fun of this exercise and can be promoted or suppressed according to the composition of the group.